 If you live in Europe or the Middle East, you’re in luck!
 You won’t have to worry too much about the cost of flights to Turkey, thanks to the wide range of budget airlines in the region.
 As always, I recommend heading to Skyscanner to snag yourself a bargain — they’re the only aggregator I use to find cheap flights.

 Unsurprisingly, you’re going to find it easier to score a great deal if you have flexibility in your plans.
-As an example, if you don’t mind which airports you fly into and out of, you may find it cheaper to fly into Istanbul or Ankara over Cappadocia.
+As an example, if you don’t mind which airports you fly into and out of, you may find it cheaper to fly into Istanbul or Ankara rather than Cappadocia.
 You can use Skyscanner to find the best airport option by entering Turkey as your destination, rather than an individual city.
-Additionally, I like to set my departure date in Skyscanner to be across an entire month — this will bring up the cheapest dates to fly and ensure you land the best possible deal.
+Additionally, I like to set my departure date in Skyscanner to be across an entire month: this brings up the cheapest dates to fly and ensures you land the best possible deal.

 But what if you’re not European?

 There are several ways to get to Turkey from other parts of the world.
 My North American readers can score direct flights from New York, Los Angeles, Chicago, San Francisco, Washington D.C, and Toronto, whereas my Australian and Kiwi readers are going to be looking at a layover in Southeast Asia or the Middle East first.

 Regardless of whether you go for a direct flight or opt to have a layover to break up the journey, you’re going to have a long and tiring journey ahead of you.
 Fortunately, getting to Europe can be reasonably cheap these days, and in shoulder season, I wouldn’t expect you’d need to pay more than around $500 for a return ticket from North America or $1000 from Oceania.
 Allow me to introduce you to one of my favourite websites in the world: Secret Flying!
 I’d estimate that 80% of the flights I book these days are due to a deal I’ve found on Secret Flying.